zxrepo/tbblue/docs/extra-hw/rtc/RTCTIMEDATEreadme.txt

 .DATE			- will just print the current date

-.TIME "00:30:00:"	- will set the time to 30 minutes after midnight
+.TIME "00:30:00:	- will set the time to 30 minutes after midnight

 .TIME -h		- will print its help

-.ls			- will display the dates of files on NextOS/ESXDOS
+.ls			- will display the dates of files on NextZXOS/ESXDOS

-cat exp			- Will give the time stamp as well on NextOS
+cat exp			- Will give the time stamp as well on NextZXOS

 Notes on the physical devices
 -----------------------------